 — Songya Kesler

 Katee is an international keynote speaker, proven coach, author, and strategic leader.
 She focuses on building diverse and inclusive teams.
-Katee listens to your needs, both professional and personal, to help build a plan to maximize your success.
+Katee listens to your professional and personal needs to help build a plan to maximize your success.

 Locations: A lot of Katee’s coaching work is done virtually.
 She is located in Phoenix, Arizona, and can also meet in person for those who are local.

-Leigh is a coach with over a decade of experience who supports people, teams, and organizations through major transitions – whether that’s with regard to their careers, leadership development, or any other changes that are focused on the alignment of life and work.
+Leigh is a coach with over a decade of experience who supports people, teams, and organizations through major transitions – whether that’s concerning their careers, leadership development, or any other changes focused on the alignment of life and work.
 Leigh uses a re-calibration model that addresses values, beliefs, choices in behavior, and processes to drive different outcomes.